-Eric and I threw around the idea of Austin, Savannah, the gulf coast and a few other areas, but ultimately decided we wanted to go somewhere that we could really just rest and unwind.
+Eric and I threw around the idea of Austin, Savannah, the gulf coast and a few other areas, but ultimately decided we wanted to go somewhere we could really just rest and unwind.
 As much as I love going to the gulf and being on the beach all day, at 7 months pregnant, it somehow wasn’t quite as appealing as normal and the thought of it made me start sweating, ha!
 I also wanted to to go Savannah another time when I’d be up for having drinks and walking more.
-And then we also wanted somewhere that we could drive if possible instead of fly.
+And then we also wanted somewhere we could drive if possible, instead of fly.

 Once we heard about it, we knew it would be a great option for us to slow down and take some time for us.
-Unfortunately the trip started on a sour note that I shared about in my last bumpdate, but honestly we saw how God protected us and also gave us many blessings through the people we met along the way due to our car incident.
+Unfortunately the trip started on a sour note I shared about in my last bumpdate, but honestly we saw how God protected us and also gave us many blessings through the people we met along the way due to our car incident.

 One of my favorite things we did at Jekyll Island Club was enjoy live music the first night we were there at The Wharf.
-It was a fabulous place to sit with a view of the water, grab a drink and apps and just enjoy the scenery.
+It was a fabulous place to sit with a view of the water, grab a drink and appetizers, and just enjoy the scenery.
 In fact, we loved The Wharf views so much the first night that we decided to have a sunset dinner there our next night.
 I got the crab cakes and Eric got the fish tacos and both were EXCELLENT!

 Things to Do in Jekyll Island:

 - Georgia Sea Turtle Center – This is such a neat research and rehabilitation center with dozens of turtles from babies to 25+ year old mammoth turtles.
 A great experience for kids and adults alike.
-We of course had to bring Leyton home a souvenir from the gift shop which he calls “Tittle.”
+We, of course, had to bring Leyton home a souvenir from the gift shop which he calls “Tittle.”

-- Bike Trails – There are bike trails EVERYWHERE!
+- Bike Trails – There were bike trails EVERYWHERE!
 So many good options to explore.
 Since I was 7 months pregnant, going biking was a little out of the question, but I can’t wait to come back and explore these!

 - Croquet – Such a unique experience at the hotel!
 We loved seeing some men dressed out in their whites playing one evening!

 - Golf – Eric played at Pine Lake & I rode in the golf cart which was fun to do together!
-Of course it was hot but it’s always fun to see Eric doing something he loves so much and the views were pretty!
+Of course, it was hot but it’s always fun to see Eric doing something he loves so much and the views were pretty!
 We even saw a small gator chilling in the water at one of the holes.